chrispahm/chrispahm.github.com/src/posts/static-site-generator.md

 }
 ```

-From the on, it's piece of cake.
+From then on, it's a piece of cake.
 Given our template `html`, we  start by
 creating our landing page.
-The landing page will have a preview of the latest 15 posts
-as it's main contents.
-The post previews are specified in the `YAML` font-matter of each post.
+The landing page will have a preview of the latest 15 posts and it's main contents.
+The post previews are specified in the `YAML` front-matter of each post.

 ```js
 // create the landing page (index.html)